HeardLibrary/digital-scholarship/text/constellate/index.md

 A short link to this page is [vanderbi.lt/constellate](http://vanderbi.lt/constellate)

 To access the additional resources made possible through the Vanderbilt Libraries' subscription, you need to access the website either on campus or using single sign-on (SSO) through the libraries' proxy.
+[Learn more about the enhanced resources available from the subscription](https://constellate.org/docs/library-participation).

 ## Access